 And then, of course, there's the landscape for which Skye is best known.

 Having arrived at my destination, I sat in front of my hostel and looked left where the land of grasses, moss, heather, and bracken faded into the sea.
-And then I turned my attention to the right where the land rose toward jagged cliffs of granite and a range of rocky cliffs.
+Then I turned my attention to the right, where the land rose toward jagged cliffs of granite and a range of rocky cliffs.

-The Isle of Skye is a feeling as much as a destination.
-Going there without a car forced me to take it more slowly.
-To walk more, take buses and, yes, even hitchhike.
+Skye is a feeling as much as a destination.
+Going to the Isle of Skye without a car forced me to take it more slowly.
+To walk more, take buses, and, yes, even hitchhike.
 Slowed down, I felt myself sinking into this wonderful part of the world.

 - Lay of the Land